fvarelacid/strive-projects/imdb_adv_project/README.md

 - Rating vs Box Office

 Many more analysis can be made with the data scrapped.

+This data analysis was created using Python, Streamlit, BeautifulSoup, Pandas, Matplotlib, and Seaborn.

 ## How to run it: